UK flagFrench flag

 Winter 2017/18 saw huge investment with the installation of a brand new chairlift which opened up a brand new valley with several new pistes.

-Check out the Family Savings page which details how much guests can save who have booked via Alps Accommodation.
+Check out the In-Resort Savings page which details how much guests can save who have booked via Alps Accommodation.

 Find out more about Spring skiing in Samoens and the Grand Massif.

-The full Grand Massif ski area, including the links between the five villages, will be open daily from the 17 December 2022 until 10 April 2023.
-The individual resorts of Samoens and Flaine will remain open until 16 April 2023
+The full Grand Massif ski area, including the links between the five villages, will be open daily from the 23 December 2023 until 14 April 2024.

 Opens Closes